-- 17.1 The BRRD aims to reduce threats to financial stability by establishing a framework for the recovery and resolution of EEA credit institutions and investment firms.
-The BRRD gives "resolution authorities" the power to rescue failing European financial institutions by using a bail-in tool that involves either the cancellation of the liabilities (typically unsecured) of the failing entity, in whole or in part, or the conversion of such liabilities into another security, including ordinary shares of the surviving entity (if any). - 17.2 The BRRD resolution regime (in particular, the exercise of the bail-in tool) could cause you to lose some or all of any investment in financial instruments issued by EEA entities in scope of the BRRD (which would include EEA credit institutions, certain EEA investment firms and potentially other entities within their group).
-The terms and rights associated with such financial instruments (e.g. date of maturity or interest rate payable) may be varied or payments suspended, or the instruments may be converted into ordinary shares or other instruments of ownership, which have different risks or rights associated with them.
+17.1 The BRRD aims to reduce threats to financial stability by establishing a framework for the recovery and resolution of EEA and UK credit institutions and investment firms.
+The BRRD gives "resolution authorities" the power to rescue failing European and UK financial institutions by using a bail-in tool that involves either the cancellation of the liabilities (typically unsecured) of the failing entity, in whole or in part, or the conversion of such liabilities into another security, including ordinary shares of the surviving entity (if any).